 In addition, applicants need to be members of a FEBS Constituent Society, to be working in a laboratory in a FEBS country and to be seeking to work in a laboratory in a different FEBS country.

 Long-Term Fellowships are currently awarded once a year.
 Applications should be made before October 1st of the corresponding year via the online application system at fellowships.febs.org.
-For the 1 October 2017 call, the system will open for registrations in July 2017.
+For the 1 October 2017 call, the system opened on 1 July 2017.